futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 algorithms eliminates the need for bookkeeping when deciding which edge shoul be traversed next.

-My exploration into graphs and related algorithm in functional programming started with a simple question that was surprisingly hard to answer:
+This exploration into graphs and related algorithm in functional programming started with a simple question that was surprisingly hard to answer:
 *How should I implement a graph algorithm in a functional programming language?*
-The plethora of resource about graphs in for imperative languages is not matched in the functional world, where adequate solution to the problem have surfaced only in the last 20 years or so and are restricted to the academic world.
-We started with an unsatisfactory solution based on monads, then illustrated one that leverages a mix of functional and imperative constructs and finally described a solution based on inductive graphs that manages to be elegant, clear and efficient - with some caveats - by leveraging inductive data structures and functions.
+The plethora of resources about graphs in the imperative world is not matched in the functional world, where adequate solutions to the problem have surfaced only in the last 20 years.
+Starting with an unsatisfactory monadic implementation, we had a look at a better solution that leverages a mix of functional and imperative constructs and finally described an implementation based on inductive graphs that manages to be elegant, clear and efficient - with some caveats - by leveraging inductive data structures and functions.